longshorej/csi/README.md

 ### Set

-You can set a variable for use in the current file or includes ones.
+You can set a variable for use in the current file or included ones.

 #### Format